January 1 - Radio Broadcasting Company of NZ (owner of the YA stations) taken over by Government to form the nucleus of a State broadcasting system.

 April 4 - Death of Phar Lap.
 Two weeks after winning one of America's richest races, the Agua Caliente Handicap, the Australasian champ died of a mystery illness in California.

 NZ's worst depression riots occur in Auckland with violent clashes between protestors and police.
-There is a bitter tram strike in Ch-Ch.

 The Robert Dougall Art Gallery opens

 December - Win and Place betting was an innovation at the Taranaki Jockey Club's meeting.
 Previously the system was "one-two" betting in which the dividends were paid 75% on the winner and 25% on the second horse.
 Doubles were again permitted in 1949.

 An unpretentious death notice in Christchurch newspapers last week would not have raised much comment among the general public.
 But to trotting enthusiasts the death of Percy Brown was of some significance.
 Percy Brown was responsible for the breeding of two great champions in the mid-thirties, Harold Logan and Roi l'Or.